getsentry/sentry-docs/src/wizard/dotnet/maui.md

             // This option is not recommended when deploying your application. options.Debug = true;

+            // Set TracesSampleRate to 1.0 to capture 100% of transactions for performance monitoring.
+            // We recommend adjusting this value in production. options.TracesSampleRate = 1.0;

             // Other Sentry options can be set here.
         })